collective/collective.recipe.backup/collective/recipe/backup/README.txt

     >>> print system('bin/snapshotbackup')
     --backup -f /sample-buildout/subfolder/myproject.fs -r /sample-buildout/snap/my -F --verbose --gzip
     INFO: Making snapshot backup:...

+Untested in this file, as it would create directories in your root or your home dir, are absolute links (starting with a '/') or directories in your home dir or relative (``../``) paths.
+They do work, of course.

 Advanced usage: multiple Data.fs files